crate/crate-howtos/docs/deployment/cloud/aws/ec2-setup.rst

     :width: 100%

-Since the instances that belong to the same CrateDB cluster have the same security group then, you can easly filter instances by that group.
+Since the instances that belong to the same CrateDB cluster have the same security group then, you can easily filter instances by that group.

-For example when you launch your instances with the security group ``sg-crate-demo``, your CrateDB setting would be::
+For example, when you launch your instances with the security group ``sg-crate-demo``, your CrateDB setting would be::

   discovery.ec2.groups: sg-crate-demo